bcgov/wps/openshift/metabase/README.md

 3. Run the `oc_deploy_metabase.sh` script in this folder, updating the exported variables as needed.
 4. (Optional) If your Metabase instance is located in a different namespace than the database you want to connect to, run the `oc_network_policy_metabase.sh` script in this folder to create a network policy that will allow connections between the two Openshift namespaces.

+## Configuring Database Connection

+The Metabase instance's connection to the database is configured manually through the Metabase admin panel.

 ## Configuring LDAP authentication

 Metabase requires user authentication, and by default will require that users create a Metabase account in order to access the instance.